edgedb/edgedb/docs/datamodel/scalars/json.rst

         db> SELECT <str>to_json('"something"');
         {'something'}

-    On the other hand, the below operation (casting a JSON array of string ``["a", "b", "c"]`` to a *str*) will result in an error:
+    The operation below (casting a JSON array of string ``["a", "b", "c"]`` to a *str*) will result in an error:

     .. code-block:: edgeql-repl